Sai Baba of Shirdi: Hindus

 The Hindu saint Anandanath of Yewala called Sai Baba a "precious diamond."
 Another saint, Gangagir, said "Blessed is Shirdi, that it got this precious jewel."
 Sri Beedkar Maharaj greatly revered Sai Baba and when he met him in 1873, bestowed the title Jagad guru upon him.
 Sai Baba was also greatly respected by Vasudevananda Saraswati (known as Tembye Swami).
 He was also revered by a group of Shaivic yogis, known as the Nath-Panchayat.
 He is considered an avatar of the "Supreme Reality" (Brahman or God), a satguru, or saint, depending on individual proclivities.
 This is not uncommon in Hinduism where there is no central doctrine or cosmology, but a basis in individual faith and spirituality.

 Muslims

 Abdul Baba was a close devotee of Sai Baba and was the caretaker of the shrine from 1918 to 1922.
 A large number of Muslim devotees used to come to the shrine until the 1980s.
+In states like Maharashtra, Andhra Pradesh, and Karnataka, it is not uncommon to see Muslims visiting Sai Baba temples, participating in the Thursday prayers, and contributing to charity in his name.

 Parsis

 Shirdi Sai Baba was revered by prominent Zoroastrians such as Nanabhoy Palkhivala, Farhaad Panthaky, and Homi Bhabha, and has been cited as the Zoroastrians' most popular non-Zoroastrian religious figure.

 Meher Baba, who was born into a Zoroastrian family, met Sai Baba in December 1915 and considered this event among the most significant in his life.
-Although Shri Sai Satcharita (Sai Baba's life story) does not mention Meher Baba, Lord Meher, the biography of Meher Baba, contains numerous references to Sai Baba.
-Meher Baba declared Sai Baba to be a Qutub-e-Irshad, or the highest of the five Qutubs, a "Master of the Universe" in his map of consciousness.
+Shri Sai Satcharita (Sai Baba's life story) makes no mention of Meher Baba, but in Lord Meher, the life story of Meher Baba, there are numerous references to Sai Baba.
+Meher Baba declared Sai Baba to be a Qutub-e-Irshad, or the highest of the five Qutubs, a "Master of the Universe" in Meher Baba's spiritual hierarchy.